chaoss/wg-metrics-development/focus-areas/people/occasional-contributors.md

 # Occasional Contributors

-### This metric is a release candidate.
-To comment on this metric please see Issue [#[160]](https://github.com/chaoss/wg-common/issues/160).
-Following a comment period, this metric will be included in the next regular release.

 Question: How do we understand the number of occasional contributors and the contributions that they make?

 Synonyms: drive-through contributors; fly-by contributors, episodic contributors